naveenkumar337/datastructure-codes/README.md

   4. Mainly used at when we store a values and key at our own way.
   5. We mainly observe in this list at library systems.
   6. It allows Heterogeneous data.

+## 4.TREEMAP
+            Treemap is chaild interface of naigablemap itss extends Sortedmap its Extends map. orally,Treemap is a chaild interface of map.
+            It was mainly used for to insert data into descending or ascending order with insertion order(key).it follows the insertion order.
+##### Methods:
+            1.Submap
+            2.Tailmap
+            3.Headmap
+            4.ascending order/ascending order